-Case Number: [Noted on OSI MI referral memorandum]

-[Name(s) of subject(s)]

-[Final or Supplemental Report]
+Case Number: [Noted on OSI MI referral memorandum] Case Title: [Name(s) of subject(s)] Report Status: [Final or Supplemental Report] Alleged Violation(s): [Brief description(s)]

-Alleged Violation(s):

 INTRODUCTION

 This case originated upon receipt of complaint information referred by the U.S. Citizenship and Immigration Services (USCIS), Office of Security and Integrity (OSI) on (date) for a management inquiry, wherein it was alleged that (subject's name and brief summary of the alleged misconduct absent complainant and witness identities).